|Study location||Hungary, Budapest|

 In the case of a BA or MA degree from another field of study, each degree will be considered individually, and transcripts from your BA or MA degree as well as course descriptions will be requested.
-The applicant must have at least 50 credits to enter the programme from the fields of Liberal Arts and Educational Sciences.
+The applicant must have at least 50 credits to enter the programme from the fields of Humanities and Educational Sciences.

 The educational and outcome requirements are defined by the Ministry of Human Capacities, Regulation No. 18/2016.
 (VIII.
 5.).
 Details of the application and admission process are defined by the Organisational and Operational Regulations of ELTE.

 The entry qualification documents are accepted in the following languages: English.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.